-The size of group is limited do to close supervision.
-The maximum number is 20.
+The size of the group is limited due to close supervision.
+The maximum number is 24

 It is opened to practitioners such as laryngologists, SLP, Massage therapists, and Physiotherapists with an interest in voice.
 Practitioners who are interested in practical singing physiology like voice coaches and professional voice users and singers, will find this course useful for the diagnostic part and referral criteria.

 At the end of the 2 days course all participants will receive a certificate and pdf of the presentation.

 Studio 3, The Udrang Academy, Finsbury Town Hall, Roseberry Avenue, London